You can’t really, fully see London in 3 days. So, should you go? I say, absolutely!

 Piccadilly Circus is on the way from Trafalgar Square to Leicester Square, and a major crossroads in London.
 There is a fountain where people (to be fair, mostly tourists!) like to hang out, and for the rest it is just all shiny lights and businesses, shops, noise and traffic.
 But it is a fun place if you are into photography, especially at night.

 Covent Garden is a pretty, fun and central place to visit, a 5-minute walk from Leicester Square.
-Once a flower market, it is now a place where street artists perform – you will see them inside on the ground level, and outside – and there are some nice but expensive shops, stalls and pubs.
+Once a flower market, it is now a place where street artists perform – you will see them inside on the ground level, and outside – and there are some nice but expensive shops, lots of souvenir shops, stalls and pubs.

 If you happen to be in London around Christmas time (the decorations are out at the beginning of November) make sure to go.
 It looks beautiful when it is all festive.
 Keep in mind this is one of the most crowded places in London, especially when the Christmas decorations are up.

 The second of your London in 3 days itinerary will take you to some other important landmarks – which you will have to reserve in advance – and to other incredible free places to visit in London.

 Map of day 2